Better Business Bureau warns of scam company claiming to operate out of Greenville

 “I was like, no no no, you’re not going to be using my bank account number.”

 But why not check one more time, she thought.
-After all the paperwork explained Ellsworth used BitCoins because it’s “fast, safe and global.”
+After all the paperwork explained Ellsworth used Bitcoin because it’s “fast, safe and global.”

 So she called and found out the company was even registered with the BBB.
 The only catch, Ellsworth claimed online to be 7-years-old, but they had registered just a few weeks ago.